-There were no changes to the other-than-LPR immigration model for the 2024 Trustees Report.
-The model projects the annual other-than-LPR immigration flows in three main components: (1) the other-than-LPR immigrants entering the Social Security area each year, (2) those who leave the stock of other-than-LPR immigrants and move outside the Social Security area, and (3) the other-than-LPR immigrants who adjust status to become LPRs, thereby leaving other-than-LPR status.
-The net other-than-LPR immigration is equal to the gross level of other-than-LPR immigration, less other-than-LPR emigration out of the Social Security area, and less those who adjust status to become LPRs.
+The model projects the annual temporary or unlawfully present immigration flows in three main components: (1) the temporary or unlawfully present immigrants entering the Social Security area each year, (2) those who leave the stock of temporary or unlawfully present immigrants by emigrating outside the Social Security area, and (3) the temporary or unlawfully present immigrants who adjust status to become LPRs, thereby leaving temporary or unlawfully present status.
+The net level of temporary or unlawfully present immigration is equal to the gross level of temporary or unlawfully present immigration, less those temporary or unlawfully present immigrants who leave the Social Security area, and less those who adjust status to become LPRs.

-The model projects these annual other-than-LPR immigrant flows, and further projects the stock of other-than-LPR immigrants in three specific categories: (1) those who have temporary legal status ("nonimmigrants"), (2) those who never had legal status ("never-authorized"), and (3) those who originally entered legally as nonimmigrants but overstayed their visas ("visa-overstayers").
+The model projects the stock of temporary or unlawfully present immigrants, in three specific categories: (1) those who have temporary legal status ("nonimmigrants"), (2) those who never had legal status ("never-authorized"), and (3) those who originally entered legally as nonimmigrants but overstayed their visas ("visa-overstayers").